Frequently asked questions (FAQs) has been added to your bookmarks.

 How do I register for a webcast?

-You may register from the Upcoming Programs pages listed in the menu to the right – or directly from our invitation emails.
+You may register from the Upcoming programs pages listed in the menu to the right or directly from our invitation emails.
 From either place, when you activate the "Register" button you will be taken to our registration login.
-Once you have completed the entire form for your first Webcast, you may rigister for each subsequent Webcast by entering only your email address.
+Once you have completed the entire form for your first webcast, you may register for each subsequent webcast by entering only your email address*.

 Is there a deadline for registration?